JiaweiChenC/Robot-evolving/README.md

 2. Download and install the latest CUDA (e.g. [11.5](https://developer.nvidia.com/cuda-downloads?target_os=Linux&target_arch=x86_64&Distribution=Ubuntu&target_version=18.04&target_type=runfile_local) as we used in our project)

 # Instructions to run
+There are two file in the repo, the cube_0 file is used for the OpenGL stuff, and the algorithm file has two files, a cuda file contains the parallel implementation, and a cpu file contains the serial implementation.
 To run the algorithm with parallel implementation:
 1. enter algorithm/cuda
 2. $make evolution